uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 ## Submit quarterly updates for self-employment and property businesses

-MTD mandated and voluntary customers must maintain digital records of their self employment and property business income and expenses every quarter.
+MTD mandated and voluntary customers must maintain and submit digital records of their self-employment and property business income and expenses every quarter.
 If they wish, they can also submit summary-level information more frequently, for example, monthly.

 Customers should submit at least one update for each quarter.
 If they submit summaries spanning multiple obligation periods, they may get a penalty.
 For example: